-- Cover and put in t warm place for 12 hours.
+- Cover and put in a warm place for 12 hours.
 (I put mine in the oven with the door shut overnight so it's ready to bake in the morning when I get up.)

 - Preheat the oven to 450 degrees.
-Take your bread dough out of the oven and place 3-4 quart dutch oven with the lid on into the oven, let heat for 30 minutes.
+Take your bread dough out of the oven and place 3-4 quart dutch oven with the lid on into the oven, let it heat for 30 minutes.

 - Punch down your risen dough, stretch it out and fold your dough 3-4 times to get rid of any air bubbles.
 Cover and let rise again for 20 minutes while the pot is heating up,

 - After the 30 minutes, carefully remove the pot.
 Take off the lid and sprinkle the wheat bran into the bottom of the pot.
 Scrape the dough out of the bowl and into the hot pot.
 Sprinkle 2 Tbsp of oats and parmesan cheese on top.
 Replace the lid and put the pot into the oven.